TechHog8984/LuauAstLua/README.md

 # LuauAstLua
-LAL (LuauAstLuau) is a code transpilation of the LuaU AST in cpp into vanilla lua
+LAL (LuauAstLua) is a code transpilation of the LuaU AST in cpp into vanilla lua